qeesung/gitaly/doc/beginners_guide.md

 ```

 Remember that this sort of error can be addressed by the following method
-even if you're not the one who added the protocol.
+(even if you're not the one who added the protocol).

 In this case a new RPC called `RestoreCustomHooks` was added to the
 RepositoryService service, but it does not have an implementation.
 We